-At Environmental Solutions Group, a subsidiary of Dover Corporation (“Dover”) which includes the business lines of Heil Environmental, Marathon Equipment Company, Parts Central, Bayne Machine Works, The Curotto-Can, LLC, and 3rd Eye (collectively, “ESG”), we are strongly opposed to the use of forced, bonded, involuntary, prison or indentured labor.
-At ESG we are constantly evaluating our supply chain to assess various compliance risks, including those related to slavery and human trafficking.
+At Environmental Solutions Group, a subsidiary of Dover Corporation (“Dover”), which includes the business lines of Heil®, Marathon®, Parts Central®, Bayne Thinline®, The Curotto-Can®, 3rd Eye®, Soft-Pak®, (collectively, “ESG”), we are strongly opposed to the use of forced, bonded, involuntary, prison, or indentured labor.
+At ESG, we are constantly evaluating our business and supply chain to identify, assess, and mitigate various compliance risks, including those related to slavery and human trafficking.

 Steps to Assess and Manage Risks

-The following information describes our company’s efforts to date and our future plans to eradicate slavery and human trafficking from our supply chain:
+The following information describes our company’s efforts to date and our future plans to eradicate slavery and human trafficking from our business and supply chain:

-- We take violations of our Codes very seriously.
+- Accountability and Reporting Mechanisms.
+We take violations of our Codes very seriously.
 For example, violations of the Supplier Code may result in termination of the supplier relationship, while violations of the Code of Business Conduct and Ethics may result in termination of employment with Dover.
 We provide mechanisms for reporting concerns relating to known and suspected violations of the Supplier Code and the Code of Business Conduct and Ethics, which can be used by our employees, suppliers, and others, and anonymously where permitted by local law.

-- We often require our suppliers confirm that they adhere and will continue to adhere to our Supplier Code of Conduct.
+- Diligence, Verification, and Audit.
+We often require our suppliers to confirm that they adhere and will continue to adhere to our Supplier Code of Conduct.
 The requirement that our suppliers comply with our Supplier Code of Conduct is included in the terms and conditions of our supplier contracts.
 Prior to engaging a supplier and periodically during a relationship with a supplier, we conduct diligence from publicly available information (such as checking government watchlists and adverse media) to assess their compliance with applicable laws, regulations and our Supplier Code of Conduct.
 This verification process is generally conducted by our supply chain team.
 As discussed in our Supplier Code of Conduct, we require suppliers to coordinate with our requests for inspections, audits and investigations, which we may perform to assess quality and compliance with the Supplier Code of Conduct.
 These announced audits are generally conducted by our supply chain team.
-While we are not currently verifying or auditing that all our suppliers comply with local laws regarding slavery and human trafficking, we will continue to assess our supply chain for areas of improvement in eradicating slavery and human trafficking, and will continue to expect our suppliers to do the same.
+While we are not currently verifying or auditing that all our suppliers comply with local laws regarding slavery and human trafficking, we will continue to assess our supply chain for areas of improvement in eradicating slavery and human trafficking, and will continue to require our suppliers to do the same.

-This disclosure meets the requirements of the California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act 2015, and sets out the steps that ESG has taken to ensure that forced labor and human trafficking is not taking place in its business and supply chains.
+This disclosure meets the requirements of the California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act 2015 and sets out the steps that ESG has taken to ensure that forced labor and human trafficking are not taking place in its business and supply chains.